Blockade of Wonsan: April 1952

 On June 5, O'Bannon, Radford and USS Lofberg attacked and silenced a battery of 75-millimeter guns south of Ho-do Pan-do.
-The artillery opened fire on some American minesweepers but quickly quieted by the escorts.
-North Koreans artillery in Wonsan bombarded Hwangto-do on June 7, no casualties were reported but twenty-one shot holes were found to have passed through the flag over the island.
+The artillery opened fire on some American minesweepers but were quickly quieted by the escorts.
+North Koreans artillery in Wonsan bombarded Hwangto-do on June 7.
+No casualties were reported but twenty-one shot holes were found to have passed through the flag over the island.
 USS Albuquerque was straddled by enemy fire on June 12, wounding one man and on June 19 the North Koreans staged another artillery bombardment against friendly held Hwangto-do.
 USS Parks caught 300 enemy troops repairing a railroad, south of Wonsan on the same day, and fired twenty-eight rounds.
 She reported inflicting seventy-four casualties and scoring hits on a railroad bridge and tracks.
 When it became dark, Parks also fired star shells at the location for bombing runs by allied aircraft.

 The next exchange in the siege of Wonsan occurred a month later on August 10, 1952.
 Enemy gun positions on He-do Pan-do, fired upon USS Barton and USS Jarvis with approximately 250 75-millimeter to 155-millimeter guns.
 Barton suffered superficial damage, one man killed, and one wounded.
 Jarvis was not damaged and counter battery fire destroyed two gun emplacements.

 Two days after, USS Grapple was the target for about thirty rounds of 105-millimeter artillery.
 The ship was hit once below the waterline causing slight damage.
 USS Barton fired eighty-nine shots in response and scored three hits on two North Korean batteries.
 ROKN FS-905 was also attacked on May 12.
 While anchored off Yo-do Island, with a cargo of gasoline and ammunition for motor torpedo boats, ROKN FS-905 was taken under fire by enemy shore guns and received one hit in the starboard machine gun battery.
 The damage was light and there were no casualties.
 Hwangto-do was bombarded again on August 16 by the North Koreans with four 155-millimeter artillery pieces and large mortars from Kalmagak.
 The guns could not be located so none of the allied warships could respond.